mherchel/herchel.com/src/blog/vscode/index.md

 When you want to expand the sidebar back, you can either drag it, *or* you can click on the *files* icon within the left menu bar.
 This makes it dead-easy for newcomers to figure out the operation.

-VSCode also has much of the functionality of Sublime's popular plugins integrated.
+VSCode also has much of the functionality of Sublime's popular plugins already integrated.
 This makes it quicker to get up and running, and requires no configuration.
 VSCode includes functionality similar to [Package Control](https://packagecontrol.io/packages/Package%20Control), [Emmet](https://packagecontrol.io/packages/Emmet), [Sidebar Enhancements](https://packagecontrol.io/packages/SideBarEnhancements), [Bracket Highlighter](https://packagecontrol.io/packages/BracketHighlighter), and more.
 This makes *a lot* of sense, because the vast majority of users are going to make use of these at a given point.

 More little usability wins worth mentioning: